Find Business Schools

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.

-In the United States, there were 308,700 jobs for Food Service Manager in 2016.
+There were about 308,700 jobs for Food Service Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 27,700 new jobs for Food Service Manager by 2026.
 There will be an estimated 36,800 positions for Food Service Manager per year.

 undefined